SC0R9I0N/DND-character-creator/README.md

 - I apologize in advance for the current lack of comments in the script.
 More comments will be added as the implementation grows, I wanted to just get something down that worked before going ham on 3 million comments

 Known Issues:
-- None at the moment, but currently cuts off after selecting Proficiencies, or weapon selection if you choose a Barbarian.
+- Due to lack of error checking, the ability score section allows the user to basically add ability points to whatever they want, even if it isn't on the list of abilities they can change.

-Update (3/5/25)
+Update (3/7/25)
 - I started implementing a case-based weapon/spell/cantrip.
-For the moment, I've only implemented a weapon selection for the Barbarian class.
+For the moment, I've only implemented a weapon selection for the Barbarian class and Fighter.
 Upcoming updates will first go through the basic melee/ranged characters, ending with Paladins.
 After which, I will then move on to spellcasters.
 IMPORTANT NOTE: Spellcasters will have only a select number of cantrips and spells at their disposal as it is completely unreasonable for me to include every single possible spell/cantrip/weapon/shield in 5e.
 More to come

-Update (3/6/25)
+Upcoming
-- No update to the Bash script today, trying to compile a list of weapons, spells, and cantrips to provide.
-Big problem is I have to figure out what to provide a cleric since their primary role is as a healer, and the campaign will be a solo experience
+- After finishing weapon choice section, I will be adding a function to allow the user to type 'character sheet' at any time during the game and see a visual of their character sheet with important details.
+I will then finish off the character creation and finally add more comments to the script + add enhanced error checking across the board for better case handling.